nyorain/vil/docs/own/workstack.md

 		  Maybe just execute on windows? seems to work there.
 - [ ] document what to do when descriptors are not available when clicking new record in UI.
-Implement prototype for always-cow-on-submission?
+Implement prototype for always-ds-cow-on-submission?
 Should probably be toggleable.
 - [ ] clean up special descriptorSet handling in handles.cpp
 - [x] allow descriptor set dereference in commandRecord, see performance.md
 	- fix descriptorSet gui viewer via similar approach